dennislee22/dennislee22.github.io/docs/cml/mthread.md

 # Threading in Python
 {: .no_toc }

-Python has become the de-facto language framework for writing machine learning code due to its rich modules ecosystem.
-I personally like Python because it's human readable and offers a wide range of easy-to-use libraries especially in the data science realm.
+Python has become the de-facto language framework for writing machine learning code due to its rich modules ecosystem especially in the data science realm.

 By default, Python uses a single CPU thread to execute the code.
 This is largely due to GIL (Global Interpreter Lock) as single thread is safe to prevent corrupted output as a result of race condition.
-While thread-safe is good, it does come with a price - the allocated/available CPU resource is underutilized and it takes longer time to run the code.
-Today, there are ways to improve the performance with the likes of using multithreading and multiprocessing modules but this must be done carefully because there's always a reason for GIL to exist.
+While thread-safe is good, it does come with a price - the allocated/available CPU resource is often underutilized and it takes longer time to run the code as a consequence.
+Today, there are ways to improve performance by using modules with the likes of multithreading and multiprocessing modules but this must be done carefully because there's always a reason for GIL to exist.
 At first glance, the term `multithreading` sounds promising to speed up a particular Python program.
 Let's run some experiments to find out if this is really the case.

 The following experiments are carried out using Cloudera Machine Learning (CML) on Kubernetes platform powered by Openshift 4.8 with the hardware specification as described below.
 CML is embedded with `workbench` and `Jupyterlab` notebook IDE for data scientist to do coding, EDA, etc. In this experiment, the CML workbench is used as it is lightweight, quicker to spin up and easy to use.